PuZZleDucK/Inclusivity-2020-January/slides/gnews1.md

 <hr />
 ### Linux 4.15
 - RISC-V architecture support, AMDGPU Display Code support, Intel Coffee Lake graphics support, and many other improvements
-- Blames Intel For Delay
+- Linus blames Intel For Delay
 - The extra two weeks were obviously mainly due to that whole timing issue...
 [T]he news cycle notwithstanding, the bulk of the 4.15 work is all the regular plodding 'boring' stuff
 - Announce: http://lkml.iu.edu/hypermail/linux/kernel/1801.3/02794.html
 Note: